robocorp/example-activities/work-item-to-pdf/README.md

 You can choose to run the activity in Robocode Lab in two different modes, using the _Activity run_ functionality or in _Notebook mode_.

-> For more information about running your activities in Robocode Lab, check [this article on Robohub](https://hub.robocorp.com/development/robocode-documentation/running-robots-in-robocode-lab/).
+> Visit Robohub to learn more about [running your activities in Robocode Lab](https://hub.robocorp.com/knowledge-base/articles/running-robots-in-robocode-lab/).

 ### Running with Activity Run